 Before commencing employment, child care centre staff are required to be vaccinated according to the recommendation made by the local medical officer of health (under Section 57 (1), O. Reg.
 137/2015).
 Toronto’s Medical Officer of Health’s vaccine recommendations for staff of child care centres are listed below.

 The operator must collect and maintain the information on file at the facility.
-Although not a requirement for students and volunteers under the Act, students and volunteers should also receive these vaccinations for their personal protection.
+Toronto Public Health requires all employees to have up-to-date immunization as listed below.
+Students and volunteers are also recommended to receive these vaccines for their personal protection.
 Staff, students and volunteers should see their health care provider to determine their immunization status and to obtain any missing vaccines.

 Vaccine Description Recommendations for Staff and Documentation Required *